jdoleary/Eden/tasks/CurrentTasks.md

 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts

 ## Enhancements
+- Custom tags could / should be used in the custom transcludable blocks.
+See tests.md in sample/ for example
+- Metadata inspired by Maggie  Appleton
+    - content
+    - title
+    - cover (thumbnail)
+    - description
+    - growthStage
+    - startDate
+    - topics
+    - type "essay", "note", "etc"
+    - updated
+    - slug
+    - filePath
 - Hide broken image icons
+- Auto url linking (turn urls into links even if they aren't markdown links)
 - Full width images
 - Will this work with other languages?
 See potential issue in removing by character in extractMetadata()
 - Distinguish between multiple backlinks in the same file (for the sake of linking to the correct one)